aerusakovich/nano-circ/README.md

 ## License

 This project is freely available under the GNU General Public License v3.0 (GPL-3.0).
-See the [LICENSE](LICENSE) file for details.
+See the [https://www.gnu.org/licenses/gpl-3.0.en.html](LICENSE) file for details.

 ---